 Junjing is a Ph.D student in the Ecological and Environment GIS lab.
 She has a B.Sc. in Faculty of Geography and Tourism from Qufu Normal University,China and a M.Sc. in the Ecological Institute, Chinese Research Academy of Environmental Sciences.
 Her Ph.D. research deals with modelling grazing impacts of nomadic pastoralists on species distribution, community structure and landscape pattern.
 Her work involves investigating grazing habits and quantifying and modelling their effects with mathematic methods and GIS.

 Hila is a Ph.D. student studying agro-ecological environments.
 Her research focuses on implementation of agro-ecological schemes at the landscape scale to promote ecological corridors.
 She has a B.Sc. in Life Sciences from The Hebrew University of Jerusalem and a M.Sc. in Ecology from The department of Ecology, Evolution and Behavior, The Hebrew University of Jerusalem.

-Tomer is a Ph.D. student in the field of biodiversity informatics.
-Since handling species occurrence big-data poses many challenges, his research focuses on integrating data cleaning with data analysis to enhance usability of biodiversity big data.
-He has a B.Sc. in Life Sciences from Ben-Gurion University of the Negev and an M.Sc. in Ecology from The department of Desert Ecology, Ben-Gurion University of the Negev.
+Tomer is currently a post-doc following up on his Ph.D. work in the field of biodiversity informatics in Carmel’s Ecology Lab.
+His research focuses on developing tools and methodology for data-intensive biodiversity research.
+He has a B.Sc. in Life Sciences from the Ben-Gurion University of the Negev and an M.Sc. in Ecology from The department of Desert Ecology, Ben-Gurion University of the Negev.